Rewarded Ads

 - status (Boolean):

-- text (Object): An object containing the text to display in the overlay.
+- text (Object): An object containing the text to display in the call-to-action.
 The object can contain the following properties:

-- title (String, optional): The title of the overlay.
+- header (String, optional): The title of the call-to-action.
 Default is

 "Watch Ad to Continue?"

-. - body (String Array, optional): The message to display in the overlay.
+. - body (String Array, optional): The message to display in the call-to-action.
 Each array entry is one line.
 Default is no body text.

 - accept (String, optional): The text for the button.
 Default is